IrwinKwan/icse2013/irwin-icse2013-log.md

 - Coded to "tool output", "user input", "teamwork", "understandability", "workflow", and "tool design".
 - Found issues with every aspect, by her assessment the biggest problems were understandability 1st and lack of quick fixes 2nd.
 - Some developers didn't like the output
-- Main takeaways: Developers don't like lists, developers want instant feedback, developers want ways to audit or vet bugs, and developers want to monitor/control automated fixes.
+- **My takeaway:** Developers don't like lists, developers want instant feedback, developers want ways to audit or vet bugs, and developers want to monitor/control automated fixes.
 Evidence that developers want to be kept "in the loop".

 ## [Exploring the Impact of Inter-smell Relations on Software Maintainability: An Empirical Study
 Aiko Yamashita and Leon Moonen](http://2013.icse-conferences.org/content/exploring-impact-inter-smell-relations-software-maintainability-empirical-study)